vendasta/content-style-guide/07-writing-blog-posts.md

 * Feature, release, and integration announcements
 * Vendasta user case studies
-* Tips and tricks for small businesses
+* Tips and tricks for local businesses
 * Examples of how we use Vendasta’s features in our own marketing

 We publish blog posts that explain the “why” behind the work we do at Vendasta.
 We want to show people that we're an industry leader with the best products, and we use our blog to tell the stories behind those products.